 This summer, PCA invites art teachers from around the world to come to Paris for a week of creating, connecting, and professional development.
 Head of Foundation, Chloé Briggs, shares her philosophy of being an artist-teacher and her motivation for bringing educators together to explore going “Back to Foundation”.

-Click the “play” button above to watch the video, or read the transcript below:
+Watch the video above or read the transcript below:

 “I’m Chloé Briggs and I run the Foundation Program.